 The program takes about 3 months to complete from start to finish, provided that students dedicate around 10 hours a week to it.
 No prior experience with data analytics or programming is necessary to enroll in this program.

-Programming for Data Science with R, which is available on Udemy, comes with industry-relevant projects graded by expert reviewers and personal career services.
+Programming for Data Science with R, which is available on Udacity, comes with industry-relevant projects graded by expert reviewers and personal career services.
 As such, it’s probably fair to say that it’s one of the best R online courses that will take you from being a beginner to having marketable skills in R.